 - Externed for the Honorable John E. Munter of the San Francisco Superior Court

-J.D., cum laude, University of California, Hastings College of Law
+J.D., cum laude, University of California College of the Law, San Francisco

 - Thurston Honors Society